muckelba/poracleWiki/userguide/index.md

 ---
-title: v3 Userguide
+title: Userguide
 nav_order: 4
 layout: default
 has_children: true
 has_toc: true
 ---

-# v3 Userguide
+# User Guide

-This is a guide for all users, weather you are a scanner admin, discord mod or a simple user.
-It's written in [English](en) and [German](de) and is based on Poracle v3.
-This is an old version of Poracle, but most of it should still be right.
+This is a general guide for end-users of Poracle.
+Not all systems running Poracle will offer all the facilities listed in this guide but it acts as an excellent starting point.

 Feel free to [improve](../contributing.md) this guide!